Rapid Prototyping: A Guide for UX DesignersRapid Prototyping: A Guide for UX Designers

 Step 1: Import from Sketch

 You can start from scratch in Framer.
-But if you already have designs in progress, you can easily migrate your static designs from Sketch into Framer.
+But if you already have designs in progress, you can easily migrate your static designs from Sketch into Framer to kickstart the rapid prototyping process.
 This is as simple as copying and pasting thanks to our Sketch import plugin.

 Step 2: Add interactivity to your prototype